-The ovaries produce the eggs which when fertilised by a sperm lead to pregnancy.
-They also produce the female reproductive hormones oestrogen and progesterone.
-Ovary size does matter when it comes to the ease of getting pregnant.
-Smaller ovaries means a woman’s egg reserve is lower than normal.
-However, having larger ovaries does not mean that the woman’s egg reserve is high.
-Ovaries can change in size due to various factors such as disorders, age etc
+The size of your ovaries matters when it comes to the ease of getting pregnant – smaller ovaries means that a woman’s egg reserve is lower than normal.
+However, having larger ovaries does not necessarily mean that the woman’s egg reserve is high.
+Ovaries can change in size due to several factors, which we will discuss below.

-Ovarian size can change several times in a woman’s life for different reasons.
+The size of a woman’s ovaries can change several times in her life for different reasons.
 Here are the various factors that can cause a change in the size of ovaries:

-Ovarian size can change with age.
-The ovaries are larger during puberty and the pre-menopausal period of a woman’s life.
-Ovarian size is the smallest after menopause and before a woman reaches puberty.
-Average-sized ovaries measure 3cm in length, 2.5cm in height and 1.5cm in width.
-Before puberty or after menopause, they measure less than 20mm in diameter.
-Ovaries also become much larger when a woman is ovulating or menstruating.
+Ovarian size changes with age.
+Ovaries are of the smallest size before a woman reaches puberty, and after menopause; they increase in size during puberty and the pre-menopausal stage in a woman’s life.
+The average size of a woman’s ovaries is 3 cm in length, 2.5 cm in height, and 1.5 cm in width.
+Before puberty or after menopause, they measure less than 20 mm in diameter.
+Ovaries also become larger when a woman is ovulating or menstruating.

 2. Ovarian Disorders

 Ovarian disorders and cancer can cause an increase in the size of the ovaries.
-Conditions such as polycystic ovarian syndrome (PCOS), follicular cysts, corpus luteum cysts cause the ovaries to become enlarged resulting in pain and even internal bleeding.
+Conditions such as polycystic ovarian syndrome (PCOS), follicular cysts, and corpus luteum cysts cause the ovaries to become enlarged, resulting in pain and internal bleeding.
 These disorders make it problematic for women to get pregnant.

 3. Hormonal Stimulation

 Women who have been diagnosed with infertility often undergo fertility treatments to get pregnant.
-A part of these treatments involve hormonal injections to stimulate the ovaries so that they cause the eggs to ripen and get released for fertilisation.
-These treatments can cause the ovaries to become larger during ovulation and go back to normal size once the ovulation phase is over.
+A part of these treatments involves hormonal injections to stimulate the ovaries so that they cause the eggs to be released for fertilisation.
+These treatments can cause the ovaries to become larger during ovulation, and go back to normal size once the ovulation phase is over.

-Ovarian size increases during pregnancy as the ovaries produce the pregnancy hormones oestrogen and progesterone.
+The size of the ovaries increases during pregnancy as they produce the hormones oestrogen and progesterone that aid in pregnancy.
 However, it is prudent to have your doctor check and ensure that you do not have cysts or fibroids.

-Does Having Large Ovaries Mean Greater Ability to Reproduce?
+Does Having Large Ovaries Increase Your Chances to Reproduce?

 Thus, enlarged ovaries are often an indicator of a hormonal disorder, cysts or tumours.
 Talk to your doctor to check your ovaries for any such problems if you have difficulty conceiving.

-What is Normal Size of Ovaries to Get Pregnant?
+What Is the Normal Size of Ovaries to Get Pregnant?

-The right ovary size for pregnancyis 3cm x 2.5cm x 1.5cm (length x height x width).
-This is the size of a normal and healthy adult ovary.
-An ovary of this size will have sufficient egg reserve and a healthy woman with normal ovaries will be able to conceive without difficulty.
-The ovary egg size for pregnancy also matters in women who are trying to conceive.
-The egg should be precisely the right size in order to be fertile.
-If the egg shrinks, it will not develop properly.
+The right ovary size for pregnancy is 3cm x 2.5cm x 1.5cm, which is the size of a healthy, normal ovary.
+An ovary this size will have a sufficient egg reserve.
+But the size of the egg itself also matters when trying to conceive – the egg should be the correct size for it to be fertile.
+If the egg is shrunk, it will not develop properly.

-Size of the ovaries does affect your ability to get pregnant easily.
-However, you can boost your ovarian and egg health by eating nutritious food, exercising regularly, maintaining healthy body weight, and by remaining stress-free.
+There is always a way to boost your ovarian and egg health by eating nutritious food, exercising regularly, maintaining healthy body weight, and by remaining stress-free.

 Also Read: Premature Ovarian Failure